bicCluster/learning-cluster/README.md

 ###Bullet points when installation
 1. Insert the disk and press the power button to turn-off the machine.
 The lights on the machine should turn-off after a few seconds.
 Then press the pwer button again to start the machine.
 2. Once the machine starts, press F11 to enter Boot menu.
-Select `boot from disk` option.
-3. Select the `Install Ubuntu Server` option.
+Select `CD-ROM` option.
-4. Make the appropriate language realted settings.
+3. Make the appropriate language realted settings.
+4. Select the `Install Ubuntu Server` option.
+5. Select location, default 'United States'
+6. Region selection, default 'North America'
+7. Select country 'United States'
+8. Locale settings 'United States'
-5. Detect keyboard layout?
+9. Detect keyboard layout?
 Select `No`
-6. Select the appropriate time settings.
+10. Choosing a hostname 'losalamos' or 'alpha' or 'beta' or 'gamma'
+11. Set user name & password
-7. Encrypt your home directory?
+12. Encrypt your home directory?
 Select `No`
+13. Select time zone
-8. Partition method: `Guided - use entire disk` if there is such a choice.
+14. Partition method: `Guided - use entire disk` if there is such a choice.
 If there is multiple partition selections, just take the default one.
+15. Unmount partitions that are in use? `YES`
-9. Write changes to disks?
+16. Write changes to disks?
 Select `Yes`
-10. Network configuration.
+17. Network configuration.
 Choose `eth1` when configure `losalamos` and `eth0` (OR `eth1`, both are okay) when configure `alpha`, `beta` and `gamma`.
 Also, in case of `alpha`, `beta` and `gamma`, the network config will fail.
 Select `Do not configure netwrok`.
-11. HTTP proxy information? `Continue` with blank
+18. HTTP proxy information? `Continue` with blank
-12. How do you want to manage upgrades on this system? `Install security updates automatically`
+19. How do you want to manage upgrades on this system? `Install security updates automatically`
-13. Choose software to install: Press space on `OpenSSH server` and there is a `*` ensures that you have chosen the software.
+20. Choose software to install: Press space on `OpenSSH server` and there is a `*` ensures that you have chosen the software.
 Then press `Continue`.
-14. Install the GRUB boot loader to the master boot record?
+21. Install the GRUB boot loader to the master boot record?
 Choose `YES`.
-15. Before finishing installation, choose `Yes` for `Set clock to UTC` option
-16. Unmount partitions that are in use? `YES`

 [Here](https://www.youtube.com/watch?v=P5lMuMhmd4Q) is a step-by-step installation video.